 Front and side views of the magnet, including covers and patient table.
 (Click Image to Enlarge)

-Specific ceiling heights are required as well, especially in the exam room (exam room suspended ceiling and exam room RF ceiling) and access route.
+Specific ceiling heights are required for an open MRI, especially in the exam room (exam room suspended ceiling and exam room RF ceiling) and access route.
 As for flooring, carpet is discouraged due to dust build up, risk of static shock, sanitary issues, and delivery hassles.
-Rather, think of a thin, vinyl tile floor for the rooms.
+Rather, go with a thin, vinyl tile floor for your new open MRI.

 Siemens Magnetom C!
 Open MRI